Package Leaflet: Information for the User

-Norfloxacino belongs to a group of antibiotics known as fluoroquinolones.
-Norfloxacino is a broad-spectrum antibiotic and acts against a wide range of infections.
+Norfloxacin belongs to a group of antibiotics known as fluoroquinolones.
+Norfloxacin is a broad-spectrum antibiotic and acts against a wide range of infections.

-Antibiotics are used to treat bacterial infections and do not work for viral infections, such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections, such as the flu or the common cold.

-This medication is indicated for the treatment of acute and chronic, complicated and uncomplicated infections of the upper and lower urinary tract (except certain complications of pyelonephritis: certain inflammatory complications of the kidneys caused by an infection).
+This medication is indicated for the treatment of acute and chronic, complicated and uncomplicated upper and lower urinary tract infections (except for complications of pyelonephritis: certain inflammatory complications of the kidneys caused by an infection).

-Do not take antibacterial medicines that contain fluoroquinolones or quinolones, including norfloxacin, if you have had a severe adverse reaction to a quinolone or fluoroquinolone in the past.
+Do not take antibacterial medications containing fluoroquinolones or quinolones, including norfloxacin, if you have experienced a severe adverse reaction previously when taking a quinolone or fluoroquinolone.
 If this is the case, inform your doctor as soon as possible.

 Do not take Norfloxacin Sandoz: